Pelvic floor dysfunction symptoms can vary and manifest in different ways – let’s explore some of the most common.

-Pelvic floor dysfunction can manifest in several different ways and has a variety of root causes.
+Pelvic floor dysfunction, which is a blanket term that describes issues with pelvic floor muscles and other pelvic organs, can manifest in several different ways and has a variety of root causes.
 Whatever is going on with your pelvic floor, the condition can be frustrating to deal with.
 Thankfully, there are ways to treat and manage pelvic floor dysfunction.

 The pelvic floor is a complex, intricate, and if you ask us, beautiful arrangement of muscles, nerves, tendons, blood vessels, ligaments and connective tissue.

 Your pelvic floor muscles span the base of your pelvis forming a kind of hammock or trampoline.
 The four corners of the trampoline stretch from the pubic bone in the front to the tailbone in the back and across to each of the sit bones.
 If your pelvic floor muscles are in good shape your trampoline will be thick, taut and supple, flexing easily as you breathe and go about your day.

 Your bladder, bowel and uterus (if you’re a woman) lie on top of your pelvic floor muscles and there’s a hole for passages to pass through and exit your pelvis.
 In men those passages are the urethra and anus, and in women those passages are the urethra, anus and vagina.